 The manufacturing process & material needs to be finalized with the client and feasibility is to be checked accordingly, generally in case of passenger cars the PP (Poly Propylene) granules will be melted and injection molded in a die to make A-Pillar Trims, however in Buses, vacuum forming or FRP lay-up can be used.

 Based on the decided thing, feasibility for draft angle, unnecessary undercuts are to be checked.
 Parting line, slider lifter direction needs to be studied in detail.
 Detailed considerations for avoiding plastic defects need to be studied during B-Surface & Master section stage.

 The part should be durable in all weather conditions, for that basic thermodynamic calculations are done to identify the maximum elongation & contraction of the part during heat cycle and cold cycle respectively.
 Mounting method should be decided to control the dimensional stability of the part.

 8. Part Handling:

 Material handling teams at all OEM’s spend huge amount of time in designing trolleys and effective material management to ensure minimum damage of parts arriving on assembly line.
 While designing the part, such considerations of having non-abrupt features and sharp edge on corners etc. help in better handling of the parts.

 9. Customer Perception:

 The outcome of passing the Class A Surface through all these channels is the feedback drawing which includes all the details of why and how the Class A Surface modification is necessary.
-ASI engineering team discusses the feedback and explains the styling team about the constraints.
+ASI engineering team provides automotive trims design services and discusses the feedback and explains the styling team about the constraints.